 Professor Paul Gugliuzza is an award-winning scholar and teacher who specializes in civil procedure, federal courts, and intellectual property law, with a particular focus on patent litigation.
 He has published articles in numerous leading law reviews, including the Duke Law Journal, Georgetown Law Journal, Texas Law Review, Vanderbilt Law Review, and Virginia Law Review.

-Professor Gugliuzza has testified before both the U.S. Senate and the U.S. House of Representatives on the topic of patent litigation, and his scholarship has been cited in nearly a dozen judicial opinions across all levels of the state and federal courts.
+Professor Gugliuzza has testified before both the U.S. Senate and the U.S. House of Representatives on the topic of patent law, and his scholarship has been cited in over a dozen judicial opinions across all levels of the state and federal courts.
 His article, “The Federal Circuit as a Federal Court,” received the annual best article award from the Federal Courts Section of the Association of American Law Schools (AALS).
 Before coming to Temple, Professor Gugliuzza was Professor of Law at Boston University School of Law, where he received the Dean’s Award in recognition of his teaching.